sophielamb/portfolio/README.md

 # Portfolio

-A personal portfolio covering my work in as a paintings conservator.
+A personal portfolio covering my work in as a paintings conservator

 Built using html / css / Bootstrap 4

+## Work in progress

+The project pages are not complete, I intend to fill those ou

-I intend to add to the project pages and probably update everything to Bootstrap 5
+I intend to update to Bootstrap 5